 Noon has also had great success as head men's basketball coach for the Warriors, a position he has held since the 1992-1993 season.
-As the second-longest tenured coach in the state of Wisconsin, Noon has coached the Warriors to six conference championships.
+As the second-longest tenured coach in the state of Wisconsin, Noon has coached the Warriors to more than 300 wins and six conference championships.
 He and the Warriors are linked to the most dominant period in Lake Michigan Conference history, winning six regular-season titles in seven years, including a string of five titles in a row (1996-2000), a feat unmatched in the former conference.
 After a one-year blip, the Warriors claimed another title in 2002.

 Noon came to Wisconsin Lutheran in the fall of 1992 as the men's basketball coach and associate athletic director.
 Prior to his arrival, Noon worked for nearly six years at Michigan Lutheran High School (St. Joseph, Mich.) beginning in 1987.
 There he taught in the math and business departments.
 He also coached boys' basketball in the winter, girls' basketball in the fall, and track & field in the spring.